 Previous research on multi-robot area coverage is mostly focused on approaches using the Approximate Cellular Decomposition (e.g. grid-based methods) [1], [23], [12].
-These methods have limitations since they do not consider the structure of the environment and as a result are unable to handle partially occluded cells or cover areas close to the boundaries in continuous spaces.
-In contrast, methods based on the Exact Cellular Decomposition (e.g. graph-based methods) which employ structures such as the reeb graph for environment representation do not suffer those restrictions [20].
-However, while traversing the graph guarantees covering the whole environment in continuous spaces, it might include many redundant movements.
+These methods have limitations since they do not consider the structure of the environment and have difficulties handling partially occluded cells or covering areas close to the boundaries in continuous spaces.
+In contrast, methods based on the Exact Cellular Decomposition (e.g. graph-based methods) which employ structures such as the visibility graph for environment representation do not suffer those restrictions [19], [20].
+However, while traversing a visibility graph guarantees covering the whole environment in continuous spaces, it might include many redundant movements.

-A. Contributions
+A. Overview and Results